Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 criminal

-Establishes that all crimes committed by use of a UAS while in flight over North Carolina are governed by North Carolina law, and the question of whether the conduct constitutes a crime is determined by North Carolina law.
+Establishes that all crimes committed by use of a UAS while in flight over North Carolina are governed by North Carolina law and prosecuted under state statutes.

 View source